Sam Adams Award

-The Sam Adams Award is given annually to an intelligence professional who has taken a stand for integrity and ethics.
-The Award is granted by the Sam Adams Associates for Integrity in Intelligence, a group of retired CIA officers.
+The Sam Adams Award is given annually since 2002 to an intelligence professional who has taken a stand for integrity and ethics.
+The award is granted by the Sam Adams Associates for Integrity in Intelligence, a group of retired CIA officers.
 It is named after Samuel A. Adams, a CIA whistleblower during the Vietnam War, and takes the physical form of a "corner-brightener candlestick".

 Ray McGovern established the Sam Adams Associates "to reward intelligence officials who demonstrated a commitment to truth and integrity, no matter the consequences."

-The 2012 and 2013 and 2014 Awards were presented at the Oxford Union.
+The 2012, 2013, and 2014 awards were presented at the Oxford Union.